Last week, I wrote about my own journey building an ecommerce business from cringe-inducing MS Paint mockups to a $100,000 side-hustle.

 C. Marketing tactics roadmap

-Here’s a list of almost everything that an ecommerce retailer can do to get more revenue, either by getting more visitors or converting better.
+Here’s a list of almost everything that an ecommerce retailer or small business can do to get more revenue, either by getting more visitors or converting better.

 We’re using these ideas and resources ourselves – just remember to put them through a rigorous prioritization process.
 Every retailer’s context is different – what works well for one might not work at all for another, and what is difficult for me might be easy for you.